AkashChandra-02/PassowrdPawn/README.md

 # PasswordPawn
-A password manager in HTML/JavaScript at the Code 211 hackathon, which was about 17 hours, the rest of debugging and testing.
+A password manager in HTML/JavaScript at the Code 211 hackathon, which was about 9 hours, the rest of debugging and testing.
+The total time was 17 hours from idea to final product.

 This was by a team of 4, 2 of which were beginners.
 This hasn't been used since February 26, 2018, so there may bugs.